 Etched in Sand’s early success led to Regina becoming a New York Times Best Selling Author just three weeks after its release.
-Then in May 2014 it again appeared on the New York Times Best Sellers lists and has remained for the past 12 consecutive weeks where it rose to #2 on the New York Times and Wall Street Journal’s Non-Fiction E-Books Best Sellers list and #6 on the New York Times Non-Fiction Combined Print & E-Books list.
+Then in May 2014 it again appeared on the New York Times Best Sellers lists and now has collectively been on the list for 16 weeks where it rose to #2 on the New York Times and Wall Street Journal’s Non-Fiction E-Books Best Sellers list and #6 on the New York Times Non-Fiction Combined Print & E-Books list.
+It presently is at #8 on the Non-Fiction E-Books list (August 17, 2014).
 Etched in Sand has also been nominated for First Year Experience where universities and colleges will be considering it as first year reading for incoming freshman.

 For the past twenty-five years Regina has spent her policy, managerial and legal career in both the private and public sector.
 She is presently an attorney working for the State of New York.

 Regina recently served as Executive Director of of the NYS Governor’s Moreland Commission on Utility Storm Preparation and Response which investigated the response and preparation of New York’s power utility companies with respect to several major storms impacting the State including Hurricanes Sandy.

 Regina’s state appointment rose from her position as Chief Deputy to Suffolk County Executive Steve Bellone where she assisted him in managing the day-to-day operations of the county and managed the county’s response and immediate recovery to Superstorm Sandy.

 The majority of Regina’s private sector experience was as a partner to Barrack, Rodos & Bacine, an internationally recognized securities litigation firm where she represented defrauded public and labor pension funds from those who committed corporate fraud on Wall Street.